solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 a restart if the snapshot is not too old.

 ## Detailed Solution
-The following sections provides more details of the design.
+The following sections provide more details of the design.

 ### Consistency Model
 The AccountsDb information is replicated asynchronously from the main validator to the replica.
 When a query against the replica's AccountsDb is made, the replica may not have the latest information of the latest slot.
-In this regard, it will be eventually consistent.
-However, for a particular slot, the information provided is consistent with the that of its peer validator for commitment levels confirmed and finalized.
+In this regard, it will eventually be consistent.
+However, for a particular slot, the information provided is consistent with that of its peer validator for commitment levels confirmed and finalized.
 For V1, we only support queries at these two levels.

 ### Solana RPC Node
-A new node named solana-rpc-node will be introduced whose main responsibility is to maintain the AccountsDb replica.
-The RPC node or replica node is used interchangebly in this document.
+A new node named solana-replica-node will be introduced whose main responsibility is to maintain the AccountsDb replica.
+The RPC node or replica node is used interchangeably in this document.
-It will be a separate exectuable from the validator.
+It will be a separate executable from the validator.

-The replica consists of the following major components.
+The replica consists of the following major components:

-The `ReplRpcUpdatedSlotsRequestor`, this service is responsible for peridically sending the request `ReplRpcUpdatedSlotsRequest` to its peer validator or replica for the latest slots.
+The `ReplicaUpdatedSlotsRequestor`: this service is responsible for periodically sending the request `ReplicaUpdatedSlotsRequest` to its peer validator or replica for the latest slots.
 It specifies the latest slot (last_replicated_slot) for which the replica has already fetched the accounts information for.
 This maintains the ReplWorkingSlotSet and manages the lifecycle of BankForks, BlockCommitmentCache (for the highest confirmed slot) and the optimistically confirmed bank.

-The `ReplRpcUpdatedSlotsServer`, this service is responsible for serving the `ReplRpcUpdatedSlotsRequest` and sends the `ReplRpcUpdatedSlotsResponse` back to the requestor.
+The `ReplicaUpdatedSlotsServer`: this service is responsible for serving the `ReplicaUpdatedSlotsRequest` and sends the `ReplicaUpdatedSlotsResponse` back to the requestor.
 The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
-This services also runs in the main validator.
+This service also runs in the main validator.
 This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.

-The `ReplRpcAccountsRequestor`, this service is responsible for sending the request `ReplRpcAccountsRequest` to its peer validator or replica for the `ReplAccountInfo` for a slot for which it has not completed accounts db replication.
+The `ReplicaAccountsRequestor`: this service is responsible for sending the request `ReplicaAccountsRequest` to its peer validator or replica for the `ReplAccountInfo` for a slot for which it has not completed accounts db replication.
 The `ReplAccountInfo` contains the `ReplAccountMeta`, Hash and the AccountData.
 The `ReplAccountMeta` contains info about the existing `AccountMeta` in addition to the account data length in bytes.

-The `ReplRpcAccountsServer`, this service is reponsible for serving the `ReplRpcAccountsRequest` and sends `ReplRpcAccountsResponse` to the requestor.
+The `ReplicaAccountsServer`: this service is reponsible for serving the `ReplicaAccountsRequest` and sends `ReplicaAccountsResponse` to the requestor.
 The response contains the count of the ReplAccountInfo and the vector of ReplAccountInfo.
 This service runs both in the validator and the replica relaying replication information.
 The server can stream the account information from its AccountCache or from the storage if already flushed.
 This is similar to how a snapshot package is created from the AccountsDb with the difference that the storage does not need to be flushed to the disk before streaming to the client.
 If the account data is in the cache, it can be directly streamed.
-Care must be taken to avoid the account data for a slot get cleaned while serving the streaming.
+Care must be taken to avoid account data for a slot being cleaned while serving the streaming.
 When attempting a replication of a slot, if the slot is already cleaned up with accounts data cleaned as result of update in later rooted slots, the replica should forsake this slot and try the later uncleaned root slot.

-During replication we also need to replicate the information of accounts who have been cleaned up due to zero lamports, i.e. we need to be able to tell the difference for the account in a given slot: it is not updated and hence no storage entry in that slot and the accounts have 0 lamports and have been cleaned up through the history.
-We may record this via some "Tombstone" mechanism -- recording the dead accounts cleaned up for a slot.
-The tombstones themselves can be removed after exceeding retention period expressed as epochs.
-And attempt to replicate slots with tombstones removed will fail and the replica should skip this slot and try later ones.
+During replication we also need to replicate the information of accounts that have been cleaned up due to zero lamports, i.e. we need to be able to tell the difference between an account in a given slot which was not updated and hence has no storage entry in that slot, and one that holds 0 lamports and has been cleaned up through the history.
+We may record this via some "Tombstone" mechanism -- recording the dead accounts cleaned up fora slot.
+The tombstones themselves can be removed after exceeding the retention period expressed as epochs.
+Any attempt to replicate slots with tombstones removed will fail and the replica should skip this slot and try later ones.

-The `JsonRpcAccountsService`, this is the RPC service serving client requests for account information.
+The `JsonRpcAccountsService`: this is the RPC service serving client requests for account information.
 The existing JsonRpcService serves other client calls than AccountsDb ones.
 The replica node only serves the AccountsDb calls.

 The existing JsonRpcService requires `BankForks`, `OptimisticallyConfirmedBank` and `BlockCommitmentCache` to load the Bank.
-The JsonRpcAccountsService will need to use information obtained from ReplRpcUpdatedSlotsResponse to construct the AccountsDb.
+The JsonRpcAccountsService will need to use information obtained from ReplicaUpdatedSlotsResponse to construct the AccountsDb.
 Question, do we still need the Bank in the replica?

-The `AccountsBackgroundService`, this service also runs in the replica which is responsible for taking snapshots periodically and shrinking the AccountsDb and doing accounts cleaning.
+The `AccountsBackgroundService`: this service also runs in the replica which is responsible for taking snapshots periodically and shrinking the AccountsDb and doing accounts cleaning.
 The existing code also uses BankForks which we need to keep in the replica.

 ### Compatibility Consideration

-For protocol compatiblilty considerations, all the requests have the replication version which is initially set to 1.
+For protocol compatibility considerations, all the requests have the replication version which is initially set to 1.
 Alternatively, we can use the validator's version.
 The RPC server side shall check the request version and fail if it is not supported.